Tear Cap Workshops Board of Directors

 President: Sally Dunning, RN, BSN

-Sally has worked for more than forty years as a nurse, primarily in maternity and now with elders, at a small local hospital.
+Sally is recently retired, after working for more than forty years as a nurse, primarily in maternity and then with elders, at a small local hospital.
 She also serves as the President of Board of Trustees of the Bridgton Public Library and is the proud mother of two teachers and four grandchildren.
 Sally was married for 33 years to the award winning historic restoration carpenter, Bob Dunning, until his untimely passing.
 Sally is Tear Cap Workshops’ founding board president.